 Five stars is the highest CMS rating available.
 Only 13.6% of the 3,355 hospitals rated by CMS nationwide earned a five-star rating in the April 2021 rankings.
 The only hospital other than Grand View Health to receive five stars in Montgomery County was Main Line Hospital Lankenau.

-“Despite the challenges that COVID-19 brought to us and all hospitals, our team went above and beyond to keep patients safe and create exceptional outcomes,” said Jane Ferry, MD, Vice President and Chief Medical Officer at Grand View Health.
+“Despite the challenges that COVID-19 brought to us and all hospitals, our team went above and beyond to keep patients safe and create exceptional outcomes,” said Jane Ferry, MD.
 “This five-star rating is a tribute to the work everyone throughout our organization does every day to benefit our patients.”